Beta8397/virtual_robot/README.md

 # A 2D simulator to help beginning Java programmers learn to program for FTC Robotics.

+New: Modification to allow game elements from Daniel McDonald, BotsOfPrey.
+In addition, modified to incorporate the dyn4j 2D physics and collision engine.

-New: Programming Board configuration to serve as a companion to the book "Learn Java For FTC", by Alan Smith.
+Includes Programming Board configuration to serve as a companion to the book "Learn Java For FTC", by Alan Smith.
 The PDF can be [downloaded for free](https://github.com/alan412/LearnJavaForFTC) or you can purchase the paperback on [Amazon](https://www.amazon.com/dp/B08DBVKXLZ).

-Also: Updated to allow use of either a full field or remote (8 x 12 ft) field for Ultimate Goal.

-And: Addition of new Swerve robot configuration.

 ![](/readme_image.JPG)

 This is a JavaFX application developed using the (free) IntelliJ IDEA Community Edition IDE.
 The repository can be downloaded and unzipped, then opened with IntelliJ.
 It can also be run using Android Studio (see this [video](https://www.youtube.com/watch?v=pmaT9Twbmao)).

-Six robot configurations are available: a simple two-wheeled robot, a robot with four mecanum wheels, an X-Drive robot with four OmniWheels mounted at 45 degrees at each corner of the robot, a mecanum-wheeled configuration that has an extendable arm with a grabber at the end, a mecanum-wheeled configuration with three "Dead-wheel" encoders for odometry, and a swerve-drive robot with four swerve units (each with a drive motor, a cr-servo for steering, and an encoder to monitor steering).
+Multiple robot configurations are available: a simple two-wheeled robot, several with mecanum wheels (including one with three dead-wheel encoder pods), an X-Drive robot with four OmniWheels mounted at 45 degrees at each corner of the robot, a swerve-drive robot with four swerve units, and a differential swerve-drive robot.

 Each robot can be thought of as 18 inches wide.
 For the two-wheel bot and mecanum wheel bots, the distance between the centers of the right and left wheels is 16 inches.
 For the mecanum wheel bots, the distance between the centers of the front and back wheels is 14 inches, and the mecanum wheels (when viewed from the top) have an "X" configuration.
 For the X-Drive bot, the distance between the centers of any two adjacent wheels is 14.5 inches.
 Each motor has an encoder.
-There is a downward-facing color sensor in the center of the robot.
-A gyro sensor (or BNO055 imu) is also included.
+There is a downward-facing color sensor in the center of each robot.
+A BNO055 IMU is also included.
-The ArmBot has an extendable arm (DcMotor operated) with a grabber (Servo-operated) at the end.
-The other robots have a simple rotating arm at the back.
-For the Mechanum bot and Two-Wheeled bot, the arm is controlled by a servo.
-For the X-Drive bot, the arm is controlled by a CR servo.
 Each robot also has distance sensors on the front, left, right and back sides.
-A small green rectangle indicates the front of the robot.
+A small green rectangle indicates the front of each robot.
 Wheel diameters are all 4 inches.
 The bot with "Dead-wheel" encoders ("EncoderBot") has three dead-wheel encoders; the forward-reverse encoder wheels are mounted 6 inches to the right and left of center, while the X-direction (i.e., right-left) encoder wheel is mounted at the center.
 The dead-wheels are two inches in diameter.

 The field can be thought of as 12 feet wide.
-The field graphic (currently the Skystone field) is obtained from a bitmap (.bmp) image.
+The field graphic (currently the Ultimate Goal field) is obtained from a bitmap (.bmp) image.
 The color sensor detects the field color beneath the center of the robot.
 The field graphic is easily changed by providing a different .bmp image in the virtual_robot.config.Config class.
 The .bmp image is the skysone_field648.bmp file in the virtual_robot.assets folder.
 If a different .bmp image is used,